sigmb/roomodes/README.md

 **Roo Modes**

-Follow https://github.com/shariqriazz/maestro to install latest .roomodes
+Copy the .roomodes in your project or update your global roomode and add the contents of custom_modes.yaml

-This version added Brainstormer and Project Brief mode which help expand ideas.
+This version adds Brainstormer, Product Manager (PRD Generator) and Engineering Manager (Task Generator).

 **Instructions**
 1. Create a docs and a file called initialRequirements.md in the folder.